SE2Dev/CoDFX/README.md

 # CoDFX
-AlienFX health monitor for Call of Duty: Black Ops
+AlienFX health monitor for Call of Duty: World at War and Call of Duty: Black Ops

 ##Build Requirements:
 - AlienFX SDK